 The TRS technology platform is ideally suited for a variety of important clinical applications.
-Our long term objective is to partner with major medical device and pharmaceutical companies to develop comprehensive skeletal reconstruction product lines targeted at three distinct markets, including craniomaxillofacial (CMF) surgery, orthopedic surgery, and spine fusion surgery.
-Our strategy is to achieve this objective by means of internal product development, selectively complemented by corporate partnership.
+Our long term objective is to partner with major medical device and pharmaceutical companies to develop comprehensive skeletal reconstruction product lines targeted at four distinct markets, including craniomaxillofacial (CMF) surgery, orthopedic surgery, spine fusion surgery, and bone growth factor delivery.